 How to Enter

 Entry form submissions for the Radegast Club of the Year Award are due by March 31, 2015.
-The submission form collects contact information for a club representative and offers the opportunity to upload resources that prove your club’s worthiness.
-If your club has an annual report, slide show, video, song, website or anything that demonstrates its awesomeness, be sure to include it in your submission.
+Follow the prompts in the form to submit a complete proposal for your homebrew club.
 If you need help with the form or have questions, please contact us.

 Entries will be reviewed and voted on by an impartial panel of judges from the AHA Governing Committee.
 Remember, the award will be announced at the 2015 National Homebrewers Conference!